mshniyaz/nucleo-f746zg-flashmem/README.md

 # W25N04KV Operation Set Implementation for STM32

 Implementation of the instruction set for the Winbond W25N04KV 3V 4G-bit NAND flash memory with SPI.
-Designed for use with the Nucleo F746ZG.
-(Using this library with other boards will require additional configuration of the `.ioc` file.)
+Designed for use with the Nucleo F746ZG (Using this library with other boards will require additional configuration of the `.ioc` file.).

+Meant for use with the STM32CubeIDE 1.17.0, installed from [this link](https://www.st.com/en/development-tools/stm32cubeide.html), since this program can only be compiled with this IDE.

 ## Useful Links